 - 8.8 Over 50 Percent of People Shave Their Armpits and Pubic Hair Or Use Another Type Of Body Hair Removal

 All healthy human beings have body hair.
 Whether it’s an infant or an older person, these hairs are spread throughout the body.
 What causes a difference in their concentration and causes excessive body hair is age and gender.
 Both girls and boys normally begin to experience a higher level of concentration at the onset of puberty.
 However, the amount of body hair may decline with age.
 But is it possible to hide body hair?
 Is body hair removal an option, and if so, what are some hair removal methods?

 Although we will not discuss hair removal methods at length, below is an overview of different types of body hair removal techniques you can use to hide them completely.

 They are two (sometimes 3) types of women’s body hair, and they include:

 1. Terminal Body Hair

 This is a thick and long hair that’s pigmented.
-Although hair is found on the face and scalp, you can still find terminal hair in armpits and the pubic region.
+Although hair is found on the face and scalp, you can still find terminal hair in the armpits and the pubic region.
 This type of body hair is sometimes referred to as puberty hair.
-This is because its growth is usually influenced by a change in hormones which occur at puberty.
+This is because a change usually influences its growth in hormones that occur at puberty.

 Puberty usually ranges between ages 8-15 years.
-During the onset of puberty, the growth of this type of hair is mainly on the pubic region and the armpits.
+During puberty, the growth of this type of hair is mainly on the pubic region and the armpits.
 For boys and young men, their facial hair will grow during the later stages of puberty.

 2. Vellus Body Hair